Appylton History, Family Crest & Coats of Arms

 Further north in Scotland, one of the first records there was Robert de Aplinden or Aplintoune in Annandale who forfeited his lands in the reign of Robert Bruce.
 Later Robert de Aplinton or Appylton had a charter of land in the burgh of Invemys from Robert II in 1378.

 Early History of the Appylton family

-Another 147 words (10 lines of text) are included under the topic Early Appylton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appylton research.
+Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Appylton History in all our PDF Extended History products and printed products wherever possible.

 Appylton Spelling Variations

 Appylton has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Appylton have been found, including Appleton, Apelton, Apleton, Appletown, Apylton and others.

 Early Notables of the Appylton family (pre 1700)